Most of us have a craze for using credit cards. Well, using credit cards is not bad when you pay the balance in full on time.

 Though the debt burden is increasing at an alarming rate, this doesn't mean we will be in debt forever.

-Thoughtful spending and following smart financial strategies can help you live a debt free life.
+Thoughtful spending and following smart financial strategies can help you live a debt-free life.

-Here are 8 strategies to live within your means to become debt free.
+Here are 8 strategies to live within your means to become debt-free.

 To live within your means, you need to know your financial ability.
 You need to decide the net income that comes from your monthly paycheck.
 After that, you need to calculate your expenses including the monthly bills.

 Now, list your expenses and subtract the total expenses from your total income.
 If you get a negative number, then either you need to cut down your expenses or increase your total income.
-This way, you can decide your financial ability, which means how much you can spend for your livelihood and how much you can save for your financial future.
+This way, you can decide your financial ability, which means how much you can spend on your livelihood and how much you can save for your financial future.

 It is important to spend less than your total income.
 Thus, you can fit your spending with your income and you don't need to incur added debt to make ends meet.